Khloe Kardashian Spent Mother’s Day Sans Tristan Thompson

 Thompson was in Boston because the Cavs are playing Boston Celtics in the Eastern Conference Finals, which means his absence at home for Mother’s Day was probably due to work commitments.

-Right before Mother’s Day, Khloe teased the world with a brief glimpse of True’s arm, and then she revealed her daughter to the world the following day on True’s one month birthday.
+Right before Mother’s Day, Khloe teased the world with a brief glimpse of True’s arm, and then she revealed her daughter to the world the following day on True’s one-month birthday.
 Social media went wild with excitement after True’s debut.
 Unfortunately, with all the good also comes the bad, and at least one fan compared True with O.J.
 Simpson, keeping alive a long-held rumor that Simpson is Khloe’s father instead of the late Robert Kardashian.

 Both the Kardashians and Simpson have long denied these rumors.
-Ultimately, Khloe gave the perfect response to the misinformed fan as Inquisitr reported.
+Ultimately, Khloe gave the perfect response to the misinformed fan as the Inquisitr reported.
 She nipped these rumors in the bud.

 In the days leading up to True’s birth in April, news of Tristan’s cheating on a pregnant Khloe made headlines.
 Both Kris Jenner and Kim Kardashian flew to Cleveland to be with Khloe while she labored.
 In fact, Kris flew Khloe’s doctor to Cleveland, and luckily they all made it in time before True made her highly anticipated debut.